Cimorelli: Early life and education

-The Cimorelli sisters grew up in a Catholic and home-schooled family consisting of 13 people: their dad, mom, and 5 brothers.
-Their mom Lynne is a composer, classical pianist, and choir director who taught her children to harmonize, sing, and play the piano.
-All of the sisters have attended community college for at least 1 semester, with the exception of Amy.
+The Cimorelli sisters grew up in a Catholic and home-schooled family consisting of 13 people: their dad, mom, and five brothers.
+Their mother, Lynne, is a composer, classical pianist, and choir director who taught her children to harmonize, sing, and play the piano.
+All of the sisters have attended community college for at least one semester, with the exception of Amy.

 Personal life

 Catholicism and religion

 Cimorelli is born and raised Catholic.
 They believe their Catholic faith is extremely important to them and it is the driving force behind everything they do.
 Their religious beliefs influence several aspects of their personal life, such as not using profanity in their music or in everyday life, waiting until marriage, and not using birth control.

 On July 9, 2017, Lisa and singer-songwriter Lauren Jauregui got into an argument on Twitter after Jauregui criticized the Catholic Church for its historically homophobic and controversial views.
 Cimorelli rebutted by stating that not all Catholics have the same views.

 Cimorelli supports the pro-life movement and has attended its annual marches.
 On January 17, 2019, Cimorelli performed at an event with the Franciscan Friars of the Renewal to raise awareness of the movement.